 Con: Your Merchandise Will Get Stolen

 Since you're not in the booth with shoppers at a permanent flea market, theft is a real problem.

 If it's small enough to pocket, they will.
 If it's too big to swipe outright, they'll switch the tags.

 You can reduce theft by displaying small, pricey items in locked cases, but those discourage honest shoppers as well.
 If you go that route, make sure the tags are visible through the glass.
-Unless I have to have something, I hate going to the front counter to ask for a price.
+Everyone hates going to the front counter to ask for a price.

-But, if your price is reasonable, lots of shoppers will just pay the price on the tag -- especially those who only haggle at traditional fleas because it's traditional.
+But, if your price is reasonable, lots of shoppers will pay the price on the tag—especially those who only haggle at traditional fleas because it's traditional.

-This is one of the defining elements of a permanent flea market booth -- and it's also the one that can be both a pro and con.
+This is one of the defining elements of a permanent flea market booth—and it's also the one that can be both a pro and a con.